kinguinltdhk/Kinguin-eCommerce-API/features/OrderDuplicates.md

-# How to set custom order ID
+# How to prevent order duplicates

-In order request sent `orderExternalId` field with your custom value.
+In order request you can set `orderExternalId` field with your custom value.

-It prevents before creating duplicates in your account.
+That unique value prevents before creating order duplicates.

-The value of `orderExternalId` property should be unique across your account.

 ### Example request